Montana-Media-Arts/441-web-tech-Spring2020-course/modules/week-6/_posts/2001-01-01-review-arrays.md

 <iframe width="560" height="315" src="https://www.youtube.com/embed/c0wjad5kNHI" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 The opposite of this is **pop**.
 Names are added to the stack in a last in first out model **LIFO**.
-So, think of it like a deck of cards or stack of plates.
-As you push onto the stack, each item is placed on top of the stack.
-Then, if you call the pop function, the last item that was added to the stack, is removed.
+So, think of it as a deck of cards or a stack of plates.
+As you push onto the stack, you place an item on the top.
+Then, if you call the pop function, the last thing added is removed.

 Here is the syntax which shows how it works: